Choi-Master/CS12/index.md

 ## Exam Period: Thursday Dec 5 to Tuesday December 17

-The day and time of the CMPT 120 final exam will be announced by the university part way through the semester, and is published on MS TEAMS.
+The day and time of the SFU CMPT 120 final exam will be announced by the university partway through the semester and published on MS Teams.